darkhaniop/debian-proxmox-encrypted-swap/README.md

 ## Motivation

 Sometimes virtualization host systems (currently my host environments include Proxmox VE and vanilla Debian), run nested containerization and virtualization environments (e.g., VMs that host Kubernetes and similar clusters in dev environments).
-Some of these envionments may require the host OS to run without the swap enabled due to security considerations.
+Some of these envionments may require the host OS to run without swap enabled due to security considerations.

 However, when such "host OS" itself is nested and if the parent host system uses a swap partition (without the knowledge of the nested OS), this could lead to potential security vunerabilities.
 Therefore, configuring the virtualization host system with encrypted swap is more secure than using an unencrypted swap partition or file.